michelepatella/mmeletricarservice.it/README.md

 ### ☁️ Backend / BaaS

 🎯 **Role**
-It provides the backend infrastructure of the application, leveraging Supabase as a Backend-as-a-Service (BaaS) platform.
-It combines a PostgreSQL relational database and a Storage bucket in a scalable environment.
+It provides the backend infrastructure of the application, leveraging Supabase as a Backend-as-a-Service (BaaS) platform, including a PostgreSQL database and Storage bucket.

 🛡️ **Responsibility**
-It is responsible for:

-- Data management
+- **Data**
-  - Managing relational data in a PostgreSQL database
+  - Stores relational data in PostgreSQL
-  - Optimizing query performance with indexes on `id` fields
+  - Optimizes query performance with indexes on `id` fields
-  - Enforcing data integrity with foreign key relationships and constraints (`NOT NULL`, `CHECK`)
+  - Enforces data integrity with foreign keys and constraints (`NOT NULL`, `CHECK`)
-  - Using enumerated types (ENUMs) for controlled values (e.g., `internal_material_type`)
+  - Uses enumerated types (ENUMs) for controlled values
-  - Validating complex data formats through functions and triggers (e.g., min-max validation for `consumption` and `emissions` fields)
+  - Validates complex data formats through functions and triggers
-- Storage
+- **Storage**
-  - Storing and serving all used car images in Supabase Storage
+  - Stores and serves used car images
-  - Organizing folders with deterministic naming
+  - Organizes folders with deterministic naming
-- Security
+- **Security**
-  - Enforcing Row-Level Security (RLS) to restrict access at row level
+  - Enforces Row-Level Security (RLS) to restrict access at row level
-  - Defining access policies to read and write data
+  - Defines access policies for reading and writing data

 ---